hudl/skunkworks-2025-hudl-clipper/README.md

 `sh build.sh`

 ## Install
-Navigate to chrome://extensions/
+Navigate to chrome://extensions/ <br>
-Select Developer Mode in the top right corner
+Select Developer Mode in the top right corner <br>
 Select Load Unpacked in the top left corner, and then select the DIST dir

 ## Notes